jcuhnoio/Olin_Data_Science_2023/challenges/c12-policing-assignment.md

 - How does controlling for found contraband affect the `subject_race` terms in the model?
   - (Your response here) While it does have correlation to the arrest rate, discrepancy still exists across `subject_race` values.
+For the coefficients, `subject_racehispanic` has a factor of 0.22, while `subject_raceblack` has a factor of -0.05, which is a significant disparity, considering that there should never be one in the first place if racial biases were to not exist.
 - What does the *finding of contraband* tell us about the stop?
 What does it *not* tell us about the stop?
-  - (Your response here) The finding of contraband is a stronger indicator of arrest rate than race, but still does not prove that racial bias is false.
+  - (Your response here) Looking at the coefficients, the finding of a contraband means that it is highly likely for an arrest to be made.
+    However, the mere finding of the contraband leaves out lots of underlying factors for the interaction.
+For example, the reasoning for the police officer to be issuing a stop is still difficult to identify.

 ### **q9** Go deeper: Pose at least one more question about the data and fit at least one more model in support of answering that question.